-Amendment 1 - Reviewed and recommended for approval by the Parks Commission on February 15, 2023 and then approved and adopted by the Town Board on March 8, 2023.
+Amendment 1 - Reviewed and recommended for approval by the Parks Commission on February 15, 2023.
+Public Hearing for community engagement was held by the Town Board on March 8, 2023.
+Final approval and adoption by the Town Board at Board meeting on March 8, 2023.